 - You can use an existing list of Q&As from Knowledge Extraction to populate the Questions and Responses.
 See here for more.

 Step 4: Traits, Synonyms and Stop Words

-You can improve the performance of your Knowledge Task by adding tags, synonyms, traits and more.
+You can improve the performance of your Knowledge Graph by adding tags, synonyms, traits and more.
 Refer here to know more.

-Once created, there will be times when you want to make changes to the Knowledge Collection for better organization and presentation.
+Once created, there will be times when you want to make changes to the Knowledge Graph for better organization and presentation.

 By default, questions added to a child node are visible for all its parent nodes in the path, up to the root node.
 If you do not want the questions from child nodes to be seen beyond a certain parent node, click the following icon on the Questions panel of the selected parent.

 The questions from all its child nodes will be visible to the selected parent node and not to all its parent nodes.